nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    The model replaces the old `Person` with this modified version in the address book, which then updates the internal list of appointments to include the new entry.

 4. **Automatic UI Refresh:**
-   The `AppointmentListPanel` UI component, which observes changes in the list of appointments, detects the addition and refreshes its display.
-The UI then reflects this change by showing a new `AppointmentCard` for the recently added appointment.
+   The `AppointmentListPanel` object (controlling the `Panel` encompassing the `Appointmnet List` UI component), which observes changes in the list of appointments, detects the addition and refreshes its display.
+The UI then reflects this change by showing a new Appointment Card for the recently added appointment.

 {: .alert .alert-primary}
 > :bulb: **Tip:**